alisogg/My-Portfolio/README.md

 # My Portfolio ✨

 Portfolio made with HTML, CSS and JS.
-This was made so people can get to know me and what i do, much better.
+This was made so people can get to know me and what I do, much better.

+You can access the page here: https://aliciagomezg.netlify.app/

 ![](https://github.com/alisogg/My-Portfolio/blob/main/me.png)